vtexdocs/help-center-content/docs/announcements/en/new-limits-for-causes-of-benefit.md

 author: authors_24
 slug: new-limits-for-causes-of-benefit
 legacySlug: new-limits-for-causes-of-benefit
-announcementImageID: ""
+announcementImageID: ''
-announcementSynopsisEN: See below the new limits for each cause of benefit
+announcementSynopsisEN: 'See below the new limits for each cause of benefit'
 ---

 VTEX has changed the limits of **causes of benefit**.